Social media use in migration research

 Communication and information are an essential component of people’s lives.
 For migrants, the need to communicate and access information is essential to successfully complete their journeys, keep connected with family and friends back home, make new connections in their host country and access the right information to ease the transition into the host country.

-Join CERC Migration for a webinar to explore social media in migration research.
-Our panelists will address questions, such as:
+On November 10, CERC Migration hosted a webinar to explore social media in migration research.
+Our panelists addressed questions, such as:

 - How is social media being used by migrants before, during and after a migration event?

 - What are the opportunities for government agencies to use social media as a tool for communication and information, targeting migrants?

 - What are the ethical implications of using social media in the name of governance to monitor a vulnerable group such as refugees?